Skip to main content

 Step-by-Step Solution

-1. Test the outlet first.
-Plug in something else to confirm it's actually working.
+1. Plug a lamp or phone into the outlet to confirm it's working.

 If This Didn't Work